-Assistant Vice President for Communications: media, publications, and public relations issues
+Assistant Vice President for Marketing and Communications:

 In the event that the original Administrative response was sent by one of the cabinet level officers listed above, the student's appeal should be directed to the Student Experience Appeals Committee.
 The appeal timeline stated above applies.
 Following its investigation and deliberation, the committee will send the student a written statement of the decision.
 The decision of the committee will be final.